abdulrahman-b0/HijrahDateTime/README.md

 ### Extensions

-The library provides a set of extensions for the `HijrahDate` and `Instant` classes to facilitate the work on hijrah dates and times.
+The library provides a set of extensions for the java.time APIs to facilitate the work on hijrah dates and times.
+For example:

+- the library provides extensions for the `HijrahDate` to integrate it with this library's classes and functions.
+- the library provides extensions for the `Instant` to integrate it with this library's classes and functions.
+- the library provides extensions for the `LocalDate` class to convert it to `HijrahDate`.
+Same for other classes.

-For java developers, use can access those extensions by using the `HijrahDates` and `Instants` singleton objects.
+For java developers, use can access those extensions by using the `HijrahDates`, `Instants`, `DateTimesConversions` singleton objects.
 More extensions to the java.time classes are planned to be added in the next releases, by the well of Allah.